 We’ve been discussing the actual sales process in our Building a Sellable Business series.
 Once you’ve assembled your team and hired a sales facilitator, you all work together towards the end.
 You estimate your business’s actual value.
-Then, you identify your ideal type of buyer.
-As you prepare your pitch book and practice your sales presentation, it’s time to choose the best way to sell your business… can you make the most money by selling your company through a public auction or a private sale?
+It’s now time to choose the best way to sell your business… can you make the most money by selling your company through a public auction or a private sale?

 “(Some auction companies) use the high intensity of controlled chaos to drive up bid values.” – Justin GoodbreadClick to tweet

 Depending on your personal preferences, your personality, and your professional team’s advice, you may choose to sell your company through a private auction.

 If you’ve ever been to an auction or seen one on TV, you’ve likely seen a fast-speaking auctioneer rattling off requests for bids.
 At some auctions, silent and calm audience members will raise hands, fingers, or number cards to indicate their intent to purchase the item up for sale.
 Event planners at these types of auctions use increasingly valuable product offerings to drive up audience excitement, participation, and valuations.